Otto Hintze: Legacy

 Since the 1960s, there has been deeper research into Hintze's oeuvre, as signified by Gerhard Oestreich’s detailed new work on him.
 The historians Jürgen Kocka and Felix Gilbert agree that, in their opinion, he could possibly be the most significant German historian of the German Empire and of the Weimar Republic.

 Hintze is considered an influential figure in the state formation literature, particularly among advocates for "bellicist" state formation theories.
 Bellicist theories hold that war and preparation for war played a key causal role in the development of the modern European state.

+Intelectual Contribution

+Hintze was a pioneer of the “bellicist” paradigm emphasizing that military success and victory are foundational to state-formation.
+He argued the state was originally a military organization, where army and state “were virtually identical”, and that all state organization grew out of war, violence and conquest.

+He described the state as a product of constant war-tension, needing standing armies and efficient military and financial administration, and that even in peacetime internal tensions (rulers vs elites vs bureaucracy) constrained the state.
+After World War I he criticized militarism, argued Germany should switch from expansion to stable power, and that the state is less about glory and more a coercive institution organized for survival, order and administration.

+Hintze emphasised that political structures tend to solidify after war into enduring state institutions (administration, policing, military) coordinating through an executive, i.e., “the organizational residue of warfare”.
+He argued military and bureaucratic elites became the dominant ruling class after victory, and that victory increased state capacity, which in turn supported capitalist development through state-created markets, order and discipline.